 a.
 Measure gatewell drawdown a minimum of once per week, and more frequently, three times per week or more, as needed during high debris periods.
 Clean trashracks as flow conditions dictate, or when drawdown in gatewell slots exceeds 1.5'.
 Rake trashracks in front of turbine units FU-1 through at least main unit 5 again between June 1 and June 15.
-(Note: Trashracks for Units F1 through MU5 cannot be raked in 2001 until the crane can be repaired.
-The crane is necessary to move the occlusion plates out of the way.)
+(Note: Trashracks for fish units FU-1 and FU-2, and main units MU-1 through MU-5 cannot be raked in 2002 until the Sluiceway Guidance Improvement Device (SGID) occlusion plates can be moved using the Hammerhead crane.
+All trashracks east of main unit 6 (MU-6) can be raked using the